The Digital Supply Chain Twin: An Imperative for Supply Chain Resiliency & Relevancy

 The digital supply chain twin allows your company to evaluate and order a myriad of options in the context of an overarching plan.
-You’ll be able to see where you’re going, where you need to be, and spot opportunities to automate or accelerate specific processes.
+You’ll be able to see where you’re going, where you need to be, anticipate supply chain disruption, and spot opportunities to automate or accelerate specific processes.

 The end result?
 Those bite-sized transformations happen on their own, aggregating while you stay focused on operations.

 5. Disruptions Are Here to Stay; The Power Lies in Anticipating Them

 Much like sports teams develop pre-designed playbooks to respond to potential plays from the other team appropriately, you can take the same approach with your supply chain and even your company culture.

 In fact, you’ll need to do that to keep pace with the new, disruptive norm.
 Creating a contingency plan for plausible scenarios will put your company in the strongest position to react when the disruption occurs.

 And your digital twin will be your invaluable guide to building this playbook.